onflow/flow-core-contracts/CONTRIBUTING.md

 ### Additional Notes

-Thank you for your interest in contributing to the Flow Token Standards!
+Thank you for your interest in contributing to the Flow smart contracts!